A Defensive Computing Checklist by Michael Horowitz

 ABOUT THIS WEBSITE

-What is Defensive Computing, as I see it?
-Privacy, for sure.
+Privacy, of course.
 Security too.
 Software to use and software to avoid.
 Companies to use and companies to avoid.
-Configuring software.
+Planning ahead of time for bad things to happen.

 This site will never be popular.
 Screaming THINGS ARE BAD!
 THINGS ARE BAD! gets attention.
 Offering people dull and boring errands to protect and educate themselves gets none.
 So, good for you for finding this site in the first place.